Your Source For Helping Aging Parents

 Helping adult children guide their parents from where they are to where they need to be – a roadmap to assisted living and beyond.

 I created this site to help the children of aging parents understand and implement the tough decisions they must make when their parents can no longer live independently.
 I learned what I know from first-hand experience.
+Especially through the difficulties and challenges of Covid-19.

 My parents, in their ’80s at the time, lived alone in the Rio Grande Valley.
 I managed the care they needed long distance from Austin, five hours away, visiting frequently – usually twice a month – to keep close eyes on them.